Bramley apple crumble

 The ultimate British family favourite.
 Sharp and tangy seasonal Bramley apples in a little white wine and sugar, topped with a crisp oaty crumble, perfect with creamy custard or a dollop of clotted cream.

-- Place the apples in a medium sized (20cm) casserole dish, spreading them evenly.
-Sprinkle over the sugar and drizzle over the white wine, then cover tightly with foil and place in the oven for 15 minutes or until softening.
+- Place the apples in a medium sized (20cm) casserole dish, tip in the sugar, white wine, lemon zest and juice and use a spoon to stir the apples well.
+Spread them evenly in the dish, cover tightly with foil, then place in the oven for 15 minutes or until softening.

 - Remove from the oven and remove the foil from the casserole dish and leave the apples to cool slightly.

 - Place the flour, butter, sugar and oats in a large bowl.
 Rub the fat into the flour with your fingertips until the mixture resembles breadcrumbs.